gnowledge/gnowledge.github.io/projects/nroer.md

 repository of the country.
 The platform is published at http://nroer.gov.in/.

+Gnowledge lab collaboratively designed and developed the platform with CIET of NCERT.
+The current version of the platform is developed using [gstudio](https://www.gnowledge.org/projects/gstudio.html) as the knowledge management and curation engine.

 The platform currently published about 18,000 resources, with 16,800 registered users, about 10,000 unique visitors every day, about 4,00,000 daily hits.